koustavchandra/gwforge/docs/source/population.md

 </details>

 ## Extrinsic
 The [Extrinsic] section is designed to handle sky location and binary orientation parameters.
 You can specify a bilby prior file as input.
-By default, it assumes an isotropic distribution for sky location and orientation parameters, along with a uniform distribution for the polarization angle.
+By default, it assumes an isotropic distribution for sky location and orientation parameters and a uniform distribution for the polarization angle.

 For example:
 ```ini